sujoe77/backend/service_prime/README.md

 ## 2.6 Streaming solution

+There are several places in the service we need to implement continual streaming processing, from back to front end:

+* The prime number generator
+* the gRPC service
+* the REST service

-### 2.6.1 Stream Framework
+### 2.6.1 The Framework

-When we design a system support streaming, it is better to follow the "Reactive Stream" specification [10], so the system will more compatible and take advantage of existing frameworks.
+We should implement something according to "Reactive Stream" specification [10], so the system will more compatible with other products and take advantage of existing frameworks.

 There are several frameworks we can consider when implement streamed solution, for example, RxJava and Spring and Akka Stream.
 Since we use Scala, and Akka has a good support for Stream with gRPC, so Akka Stream could be a good choice.